wdreames/fractals_to_music/README.md

 The following repositories were used during the creation of this program:
 - https://github.com/Mizzlr/L-Systems-Compiler-And-Renderer was used to create the L-systems and iterate over a given pattern (lsystem.py).
-- https://github.com/weeping-angel/Mathematics-of-Music was used to generate music/sound (mathematics_of_music).
+- https://github.com/weeping-angel/Mathematics-of-Music was used to generate music/sound (mathematics_of_music.py).

 ## Usage
 1. Create a virtual environment